bigbosspramana/bigbosspramana/README.md

 ### About Me 📝

-Currently a student at Universitas Ciputra majoring in Informatics.
+Currently a student at Universitas Ciputra Makassar majoring in Informatics.
 I am a passionate **Full-stack Developer** and **UI/UX Designer** with a keen eye for creating functional, problem-solving digital products.
 I enjoy the entire process of App Development, from designing user-centric interfaces to deploying scalable infrastructure.

 * 💻 Constantly building web applications and exploring the best practices in software engineering.
 * 🎨 Focusing on user perspective to create intuitive and seamless digital experiences.